Fotografer tager billeder af det danske herrelandshold i fodbold i den gamle idrætspark

 The sources

-We have used several newspaper articles from Danish daily newspapers, match programmes and pictures in the Royal Danish Library's collections as sources for this story.
+We have used several newspaper articles from Danish daily newspapers, match programmes and pictures in Royal Danish Library's collections as sources for this story.
 In addition, there are a number of books:

 Bøger med fodbold i baggrunden